siskajakub/relativity-azure-translator/README.md

 Translation language can be set only on instance level with Relativity Instance Settings:
 * TranslateFrom
 * TranslateTo

+# Log
+Event handler now generates translation log to fiels specified in the Relativity Instance Settings.
+Log entry is added after each translation.
+There can be multiple log entries for one Document.
+Log entry has following fields:
+* Translation engine
+* User email address
+* Timestamp
+* Language translated from ("auto" for automatic detection)
+* Language translated to
+* Character count of the source text
+* Character count of the translated text

 For details on language options, please refer to official [Azure documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support).